enjikaka/reko-map/ROADMAP.md

 Here are some suggestions for a future roadmap to make the REKO-app even more useful for producers and consumers.

+## Include REKO-rings in neighbouring countries

+The more local the produce the better for the envirment and your health.
+Scandinavia (normally) doesn't have internal borders and the swedish border should not be the limit in the map.
+A swede close to the norwegian border needs ot be able to find local produce close ot the border as well.

 ## Facebook login

 By integrating with Facebook login we could list REKO-ring groups a user belongs to and provide a nice overview for them of upcoming delivery events and what they have ordered.